daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA/us006/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** Brand, Model, Type, Tare, Gross Weight, Current Km, Register Date, Acquisition Date, Maintenance/Check-up Frequency, Plate Number.
+* **AC01:** Brand, Model, Type, Tare, Gross Weight, Current Km, Register Date, Acquisition Date, Maintenance/Check-up Frequency, Plate Number.
-* **AC2:** All mandatory fields must be filled in.
+* **AC02:** All mandatory fields must be filled in.
-* **AC3:** Identity of the registered vehicle must be the plate id.
+* **AC03:** Identity of the registered vehicle must be the plate id.
-* **AC4:** Different cars cannot have the same plate id.
+* **AC04:** Different cars cannot have the same plate id.
-* **AC5:** Type of vehicle can be only for passengers or mixed, light or heavy, open box or closed vans or trucks.
+* **AC05:** Type of vehicle can be only for passengers or mixed, light or heavy, open box or closed vans or trucks.
-* **AC6:** Tare, Gross Weight and Current Km can only contain numbers that are not negative and their respective unit of measurement.
+* **AC06:** Tare, Gross Weight and Current Km can only contain numbers that are not negative and their respective unit of measurement.
-* **AC7:** Register and Acquisition Date can only contain numbers and must follow the format provided.
+* **AC07:** Register and Acquisition Date can only contain numbers and must follow the format provided.
-* **AC8:** Maintenance/Check-up Frequency must be in Kms.
+* **AC08:** Maintenance/Check-up Frequency must be in Kms.
+* **AC09:** Collaborator must not have a registered account ...
-* **AC9:** System must ensure that only FM registers vehicles.
+* **AC10:** System must ensure that only FM registers vehicles.

 ### 1.4.
 Found out Dependencies